 I love a good proposal story.
 One of the questions I always ask potential clients is “how did you get engaged?”.

 My own proposal was pretty lovely, with Pete arranging a champagne picnic on the roof of our building and proposing as the sun set over London.
 He even asked for my parents (and especially my dad’s) ‘permission’, which was really important to me even though it was at odds with my own feminist convictions.
-I knew it make my dad really happy to be asked.
+I knew it made my dad really happy to be asked.

 In Western cultures it’s traditional for the man to propose to the woman, often down on one knee, clutching a big sparkly engagement ring to seal the deal.
 The ring should cost the equivalent of at least one month’s salary.
 The man will often plan the proposal, consulting with the bride’s father to ask for permission, and arranging the setting.
 Traditional proposals range from the super simple to the elaborately planned.